membase/ns_server/doc/API/index.markdown

 URIs NorthScale chose.

-Clients are advised to be (and NorthScale clients will be) properly REST and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.
+Clients are advised to be (and NorthScale clients will be) properly RESTful and will not expect to receive any handling instructions resource descriptions or presume any conventions on URI structure for resources represented.